davidmorgan-blip/checkout-plus/replit.md

    - Uses CRACO to configure webpack dev server
    - Set `allowedHosts: 'all'` to work with Replit's iframe proxy
    - Configured to run on 0.0.0.0:5000
-   - Created API config to dynamically determine backend URL
+   - Added proxy to package.json to forward API requests to backend in development

 4. **Configured backend**:
    - Development: Runs on localhost:3001